<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 Supervisory guidance does not have the force and effect of law, so there is no formal proposal or comment period, though an agency may seek public comment.
 While an FI can’t “violate” guidance, examiners can mention them as examples of best practices for complying with laws and regulations if deficiencies are noted.

-Direct regulatory guidance — consent orders, report of examination findings, or enforcement letters, for example — do require action and can lead to formal action if ignored.
+Regulatory supervisory communication — consent orders, report of examination findings, or enforcement letters, for example — require action and can lead to formal action if ignored.

 What are policies?